 - Do not do this in the summer unless you are prepared with tons of water and sunscreen.
 It is not shaded, and it can get very hot.

 - Get a permit here BEFORE YOU GO

 - Trailhead: 15519 Thornbush Rd, Ramona, CA 92065

-Permits are very easy to get, and you can get them here.
-They are required though, and there is someone at the trailhead who will check you, so do not go without a permit.
+Permits are straightforward to get, and you can get them here.
+They are required though, and there was someone at the trailhead who checked ours, so don’t go without one.

-The hike is reverse of what you would normally expect, in that you will be going downhill all the way to the falls then uphill all the way back.
+The hike is reverse of what you would normally expect, in that you will be going downhill to the falls then uphill back.
 While this hike is not that difficult at only 1,000 feet of elevation gain, the exposure and heat can make it tough if you are not prepared.
-Just remember when you get to the bottom of the hill that you have to walk all the way back out.
-BRING LOTS OF WATER
+Just remember when you get to the bottom of the hill that you have to walk all the way back out and bring lots of water.

-The views you get when you enter the cross the first hill are fantastic as it is a pretty defined canyon you are staring into.
+The views you get when you cross the first hill are fantastic, as it is a pretty defined canyon you are staring into.

-The trail continues down, and it is easy during this entire section wth lots of great views.
+The trail continues down, and it is easy during this entire section, with lots of great views.